Alexandrov geometry: foundations: Four-point comparison.

 The condition $\spc{U}$ is $\CAT\kappa$ should be understood as ``$\spc{U}$ has global curvature $\le\kappa$''.
 In Proposition~\ref{prop:inherit-bound}, it will be shown that this formulation makes sense; in particular, if $\kappa\le\Kappa$, then any $\CAT\kappa$ space is $\CAT\Kappa$.

-This terminology was introduced by Gromov; $\CAT{}$ stands for \'Elie Cartan, Alexandr Alexandrov and Victor Toponogov.
-Originally these spaces were called \emph{$\mathfrak{R}_\kappa$ domains}; this is Alexandrov's terminology and is still in use.
+This terminology was introduced by Michael Gromov; $\CAT{}$ stands for \'Elie Cartan, Alexandr Alexandrov, and Victor Toponogov.
+Originally these spaces were called {$\mathfrak{R}_\kappa$ domain}\emph{$\mathfrak{R}_\kappa$ domains}; this is Alexandrov's terminology and is still in use.